Bank robberies are among the most serious federal crimes in Nevada. The FBI investigates these cases, and the penalty may include decades in prison.

 A bank is any member bank of the Federal Reserve System.
 It encompasses

 Receiving stolen bank money, and attempts to bank rob

 You still may be convicted of bank robbery even if you did not do the physical stealing.
 Charges may be brought against you for

-- Illegal Search.
+- Illegal search.
 Sometimes police overstep their bounds when conducting a search and seizure.
 If a criminal defense attorney can persuade the Nevada Federal Court that the police performed an illegal search, the court may suppress the evidence as if it never existed.
 This may cause the prosecutor to dismiss the whole case for lack of proof.

 The punishment for a federal bank robbery conviction in Nevada typically consists of a fine, time in Federal Prison, or both.
-The extent of the sentence depends on the severity of the alleged bank robbery itself:
+The extent of the sentence depends on the severity of the alleged bank robbery itself.

 Receiving money stolen from a bank

-The penalties for knowingly receiving, storing, or disposing of money that the defendant knew was stolen from a bank turns on the amount of money.
+The penalties for knowingly receiving, storing, or disposing of money that you knew was stolen from a bank turn on the amount of money.
 If it is up to $1,000, then the judge may impose

 Stealing from a bank without threats or violence

 Taking away up to $1,000 in money or property from a bank with intent to steal it carries

 Stealing from a bank with threats or violence

-Committing a bank robbery by force or intimidation but without assaulting anyone carries a fine and/or up to twenty (20) years in prison.
-Conversely, if a defendant assaults or jeopardizes someone’s life with a deadly weapon in the course of the bank robbery, the judge will order a fine and/or up to twenty-five (25) years in prison.
+Conversely, if you assault or jeopardize someone’s life with a deadly weapon in the course of the bank robbery, the judge will order

 Federal Prisons in Nevada